anagnostop/gio-research/content/post/2025-05-10-aravamudan-graduation/index.md

 projects: []
 ---

-**May 10, 2025.** MLRG congratulates Dr. Akshay Aravamudan on graduating with his Ph.D. in Computer Engineering from Florida Tech on Saturday, May 10, 2025.
+**May 10, 2025.** MLRG congratulates Dr. {{% mention "akshay-aravamudan" %}} on graduating with his Ph.D. in Computer Engineering from Florida Tech on Saturday, May 10, 2025.

 <!--more-->